Director of Operations U.S. Naval Forces Europe-Africa

 Commander, Submarine Group 8

-Rear Adm.
-Thomas E. Ishee is currently serving as Deputy Commander, U.S. 6th Fleet; Director of Operations (N3), U.S. Naval Forces Europe-Africa Commander; and as Commander, Submarine Group 8, responsible for the operational oversight and readiness management of forward deployed maritime forces in support of USEUCOM and USAFRICOM.
+Houston is currently serving as Deputy Commander, U.S. 6th Fleet; Director of Operations (N3), U.S. Naval Forces Europe-Africa Commander; and as Commander, Submarine Group 8, responsible for the operational oversight and readiness management of forward deployed maritime forces in support of USEUCOM and USAFRICOM.
 Prior to this assignment, he was the deputy director for Strategic Targeting and Nuclear Mission Planning (J5N) Commander, United States Strategic Command (CDRUSSTRATCOM).

-His personal decorations include the Defense Superior Service Medal, Legion of Merit, Meritorious Service Medal, the Navy-Marine Corps Commendation Medal, the Navy-Marine Corps Achievement Medal, and various unit and service awards.
+His awards include the Defense Superior Service Medal, the Legion of Merit, the Meritorious Service Medal, the Navy-Marine Corps Commendation Medal, the Navy-Marine Corps Achievement Medal, and various unit and service awards.